vegamichelle/MLops---Assignment1/README.md

 # Movie Review Sentiment Analyzer

 This is a simple web app that predicts whether a movie review is positive or negative.
-It uses a Naive Bayes model trained on the IMDB dataset and is built with Streamlit.

 ## How to run it